-Twitter’s approach to self-harm and suicide threats
+Twitter’s approach to content associated self-harm and suicide threats

 Recognize the signs

-- Is this person posting comments about death or feelings that death is the only option?
+Is this person posting comments about death or feelings that death is the only option?

-- Is he or she posting comments about having attempted suicide in the past?
+Are they posting comments about having attempted suicide in the past?